 I have experience letting low self-esteem get in my way, both romantically and professionally, so it’s easy for me to understand where Sally is coming from.
 All the signals might be there, but unless they’re lit up in bright neon and direct (with no room for any other interpretation), the signs might as well not exist.

-This book is for anyone who may have their own missed-connection romance they wish had played out differently and for fans of Saturday Night Live.
+This book is for anyone who may have a missed-connection romance they wish had played out differently, and for fans of Saturday Night Live.
 In the same way that SNL can be raunchy and political, Romantic Comedy is spicy!

 A Merry Little Meet Cute by Julie Murphy and Sierra Simone